abinit/abinit/doc/tutorial/gwr_intro.md

 of the wavefunctions and the QPSCGW method proposed in [[cite:Faleev2004]].
 On the contrary, at the time of writing, the GWR code only supports self-consistency on energies.

-Performing energy-only self-consistent calculations with GWR is much easier than in the conventional GW code as there is no need to chain different screening/sigma calculations together: the self-consistent loop and the stopping criterion are implemented directly at the Fortran level.
+On the bright side, performing energy-only self-consistent calculations with GWR is much easier than in the conventional GW code as there is no need to chain different screening/sigma calculations together: the self-consistent loop and the stopping criterion are implemented directly at the Fortran level.
 To perform an energy-only self-consistent calculation with GWR, one has to specify the kind of self-consistency